vlayer-xyz/vlayer/book/src/appendix/architecture/time_travel_teleport.md

 ### `internal_call`

-The private `internal_call` method performs the core execution of an EVM transaction, including support for recursive internal calls (when one smart contract calls another).
+The private [`internal_call`](https://github.com/vlayer-xyz/vlayer/blob/main/rust/services/call/engine/src/travel_call.rs#L41) method performs the core execution of an EVM transaction, including support for recursive internal calls (when one smart contract calls another).
 In this implementation, the same environment (`envs`) is shared across recursive calls, meaning that any modification performed by one call is visible to others.

 But updates to the database `state` (contained in the [`ProofDb`](https://github.com/vlayer-xyz/vlayer/blob/main/rust/services/call/host/src/db/proof.rs#L26) structure, being a part of `env`) are safe because the `state` is modified only by inserting new entries.
 New keys are added to the `accounts`, `contracts`, and `block_hash_numbers` collections, while existing entries remain unchanged.
 This approach prevents scenarios where a value that will be read in one part of the code is inadvertently changed by another.

+### Error handling in `Executor::call`

+Due to the design of revm's `Inspector` trait, the `Inspector::call` method must return an `Option<CallOutcome>` rather than a `Result`.
+This limitation means that errors occurring during intercepted calls cannot be directly propagated via the return type.

+To work around this constraint, our implementation uses panics to signal errors.
+Specifically, if an intercepted call encounters an error, it panics.
+The panic is then caught in the `Executor::call` method using `panic::catch_unwind`.
+This mechanism allows us to convert panics into proper error results, ensuring that errors are not lost, even though the `Inspector::call` function itself cannot return an error.

+### `CallOutcome` vs `ExecutionResult`

+When we run `Inspector::call` function, expected type returned from this function is [`CallOutcome`](https://github.com/bluealloy/revm/blob/main/crates/interpreter/src/interpreter_action/call_outcome.rs#L16).
+But when we run `transaction_callback` it executes the whole EVM and returns [`ExecutionResult`](https://github.com/bluealloy/revm/blob/dd63090f2a8663714778e0224df3602cb0f8928f/crates/context/interface/src/result.rs#L40).
+Hence, we need to convert one type into another.
+It is done using `execution_result_to_call_outcome` function inside `Inspector::on_call` method.